 - Being Together and the Office of the (Law and Humanities) Scholar

-In addition, papers and panels across the broad spectrum of law, literature and the humanities will also be accepted.
+In addition, papers and panels across the broad spectrum of law, literature and the humanities can also be presented.

 Law and Love (in and beyond Pandemic Times) conference will be held at the USC Sunshine Coast Campus and via online on Monday 29 November - Thursday 2 December 2021.